codefoster/codefoster.com/source/_posts/nthchild.md

 And if you want to see some more, go to [Useful :nth-child Recipes](https://www.google.com/url?q=https://css-tricks.com/useful-nth-child-recipies/&sa=U&ved=0ahUKEwiuqZPB_vLQAhVQwGMKHTf_AM0QFggFMAA&client=internal-uds-cse&usg=AFQjCNEV-cas1Btuoh8_rbK1SS7UOupbYA) on [CSS Tricks](http://css-tricks.com.

 So there you have it.
-That&#39;s nth-child.
+That's nth-child.
 Pretty handy, eh?

-Now let&#39;s look at nth-of-type and see how it differs from nth-child.
+Now let's look at nth-of-type and see how it differs from nth-child.
 Consider the following HTML now…

 ``` html
 <div class="list">